 Captain Frederick Benteen was assigned a similar number of troops and ordered to loop around to the west to prevent an native escape.
 Custer and his forces numbering 210 men, galloped north along the high ground.
 The mule train carrying the soldiers’ supplies and ammunition lagged kilometers behind, a result of Custer’s haste to attack.

-By this time, Major Reno and Captain Benteen were aware of Custer’s needed support.
+Major Reno and Captain Benteen were aware of Custer’s needed support.
 However, they were too exhausted or unwilling to search out Custer’s whereabouts.
 Despite hearing the gunfire volleys to the north, they ordered the troops to maintain their defensive position on the hilltop.

-The Native charge shattered the Calhoun defense and crashes through the soldier position at right in the picture above, held by Capt.
+Pictured above, the Native charge shattered the Calhoun defense and crashes through the soldier position at right in the picture above, held by Capt.
 Myles Keogh’s company I. Crazy Horse and White Bull cut down the retreating soldiers who flee northwest along this ridge in an effort to join the remnants of Custer’s command on Last Stand Hill.
 Members of company C and L were also found here.